Can I see the Northern Lights in Autumn?

 With its 300 inhabitants, Sommarøy is one of the busiest fishing villages in the county of Troms.
 The main produce here is herring, which is processed and packed in a state-of-the art processing plant where it is frozen for global export.
 This fishing community is thus an important contributor to the national economy, and the export value per capita is substantial.

+From the husky farm, you will transfer onto Sommarøy.
 On arrival, check into your room and explore the village.
-Dinner is included tonight at this friendly hotel.
+Dinner is included tonight at this small, local hotel.

-After breakfast, meander around the white beaches, exploring the many shallow coves on Sommarøy.
+During the day, you can also meander around the white beaches from your accommodation, exploring the many shallow coves on Sommarøy.
 The water temperature can't exactly be called inviting, so it is much more common to take long, pleasant walks along the beach, picking up shells and just taking in the scenery.
-You can also visit the new Northern Lights Park, built by recycled materials.

 Get to know this small fishing village, visiting the local museum, the handicraft society and the art studio.
 Be sure to ask directions for climbing the Hillesøya peak.
 Be on the look out for late autumn berries during your walk.